 2.2 Inspectors

-Inspectors decouple the process of examining back-end metadata and generating inspection results.
-This section covers inspectors in general.
-For in-depth documentation of individual inspectors see Chapter 4, Inspectors.
+Inspectors inspect the back-end architecture looking for useful metadata.
+This section covers Inspectors in general.
+For in-depth documentation of individual Inspectors see Chapter 4, Inspectors.

 2.2.1 Interface